-	This leads to the generate more air pressure inside the case and eventually leads to the damage of hardware components or weakens the system performance.
+This leads to the generating more air pressure inside the case and eventually leads to the damage of hardware components or weakens the system performance.

 Negative air pressure – (more ‘exhaust fans’)

-If the system is having fewer intake fans and more exhaust fans, then the pressure inside the CPU is called Negative air pressure.
+If the system has fewer intake fans and more exhaust fans, then the pressure inside the CPU is called Negative air pressure.

 The negative air pressure also doesn’t suit the CPU case because the intake fans are low means the fresh air coming from the atmosphere is low and it leads to a rise in the temperature and pressure inside the CPU.

 So the computer loses its stability because of this negative air pressure.
-And also it affects the system performance.
+And also it affects the system’s performance.